sbelham/discord-AI-chatbot/README.md

 # discord-AI-chatbot
-Discord AI chatbot application.
+A basic conversational Discord bot with memory, context awareness, and user-specific interactions.
 Powered by Gemma, Google's open and lightweight AI model.

 ## How to setup
 - Create a new Discord application on [Discord's developer portal](https://discord.com/developers/applications).